Bath Spa University recognises its obligation to manage the data generated by research in an ethical, secure and responsible manner.

 - As a general guide, the University will endeavour to retain data for 10 years from the date of any publication which fundamentally relies on the data, or as mandated by a funder, or if the data supports any commercialised research.
 Where exceptionally large data sets need to be preserved, reasonable costs of data storage may be passed onto Schools or Projects.

-- In addition to the licensing options within BathSPAdata (e.g. Creative Commons), data that is published through BathSPAdata is subject to a Research Data Publication Agreement.
+- In addition to the licensing options within BathSPAdata (e.g. Creative Commons), data that is published through BathSPAdata is subject to a Research Data Deposit Licence.
 This is a ‘non-exclusive’ licence, which protects researchers’ rights to publish or re-use their data elsewhere.

 Monitoring and Responsibilities